Tuesday, February 23, 2016

-Today we commerate the feast of Blessed Thomas Mary Fusco, who was beatified in 2001 as a model of holiness for priests.
+Today the Church honors Blessed Thomas Mary Fusco, who was beatified in 2001 as a model of holiness for priests.
 He was dedicated to his priestly ministry, preaching spiritual retreats and missions, teaching catechism to youth and organizing prayer evenings for young people and adults at the parish.
 Pope John Paul II referred to him as the "Don Bosco of Southern Italy" due to his heroic charity and concern for the plight of poor orphaned children.
 He had a deep devotion to the crucified Christ throughout his life and worked to build the devotion to the Most Precious Blood of Jesus among the faithful.

 He was born December 1, 1831, in Pagani, Italy, the seventh of eight children.
 Orphaned by the age of 10, his uncle, a priest and a teacher, who took charge of his education.